The CSR pillar from GSE-Standard is based on the international guideline for Social Responsibility of Organizations: ISO 26000:2011.

 • Biodiversity = based on the BS 8683 and the outcome after verification of the online assessment = GSES Biodiversity certification

 • Health & Safety = based on the ISO 45001 and the outcome after verification of the online assessment = GSES Health and Safety certification based on ISO 45001

 • Circular Economy = based on the BS 8001 and the outcome after verification of the online assessment = GSES Circular Economy certification BS 8001 based on BS 8001

 Here you see that every pillar of the GSE Standard as well as the GSE Metastandard are based on internationally accepted standards and guidelines acknowledged by governments and cross sectoral industries.
 We digitised this standard into an online platform.

 The OECD has developed Due Diligence Guidance for Responsible Business Conduct, which provides practical support to enterprises on the implementation of the OECD Guidelines for Multinational Enterprises.
 These are guidelines for companies on how to deal with issues such as supply chain responsibility, human rights, child labor, the environment and corruption.

-GSES applies the OECD Due Diligence Guidance for Responsible Business Conduct to its five pillars and supply chain approach.
+GSES applies the OECD Due Diligence Guidance for Responsible Business Conduct to its six pillars and supply chain approach.